robbie-cahill/tunnelmole-client/README.md

 This does a couple of things for you automatically:
 - First, the code will compile automatically
 - Tunnelmole will then start
 - Every time you make changes, the code will recompile and Tunnelmole will automatically restart.
-This saves you time as you won't need to manually recompile and restart the server yourself
+This saves you time as you won't need to manually recompile and restart the server yourself.
+This feature is also known as Hot Reload.

 You can also invoke the compiled client manually with `node dist/src/index.js <port number to forward to>`.